 The Best Definition of Gossip

-Matt Mitchell is not only a skilled interpreter and teacher of God’s Word, he’s also a loving shepherd who has known the pain of gossip, personally.
+Matt Mitchell is not only a skilled interpreter and teacher of God’s Word, but also a loving shepherd who has felt the pain of gossip.
 In the Introduction, he encourages his readers by sharing, “As a pastor, there have been times when I’ve been the subject of gossip in our little community….One time, when the gossip was at its worst, I thought seriously about quitting the pastorate altogether.
 But I’m glad I didn’t.
 God has been faithful to me, and He will be faithful to you, as well.”

 Think with me for a few moments about the three key elements of Matt’s definition of gossip, and how what we may call “New Life Communication” (developed in Ephesians 4:25-32) stands in stark contrast.